sidchop/NetworkDeformationModels/README.md

 -   The atlases used (Schaefer 300 parcel, 7 network and Tian/Melbourne
     atlas subcortical scale II) for volume, SC and FC estimates.

-Note: Due to data space restrictions the generated nulls are not included in this repository.

 ------------------------------------------------------------------------